Rain wipes out afternoon play at Riviera - News 12 Now

 It was tough on a few players, too, at least between the ears.

 Hideki Matsuyama, who had a mathematical chance to reach No. 1 in the world this week with a victory, returned Friday morning to complete the first round and made three straight birdies for a 68.
 He likely will have to finish with three straight birdies Saturday just to make the cut.
-Matsuyama was 6 over through 15 holes.
+Matsuyama was 6 over through 15 holes on his second round, and 3 over for the tournament.

 Defending champion Bubba Watson hasn’t had much go his way this week, even when they do.
 He couldn’t decide on a club at No. 5 and came up well short of the green, only to chip in for a birdie.
 Standing on the tee at the par-3 sixth, with a bunker in the middle of the green and the pin left and to the back, Watson jokingly lamented, “The one time I don’t want to hit first.”